Archie Gips: Career

-broadcasts, most notably The Today Show, The Ellen DeGeneres Show, Good Morning America, and Inside Edition and has been used in TV commercials throughout the world.
-In all, the film clip has been seen by more than 100 million people worldwide online and on TV.
-Chloe and Keith's Wedding had a limited theatrical release in fall 2012.

 Gips also helped produce two features for Paramount Pictures.
 The Jon Chu feature film, Justin Bieber: Never Say Never and Katy Perry: Part of Me.

-In television, he serves as executive producer & showrunner for A&E's Wahlburgers.
+In television, Gips serves as executive producer and showrunner for Wahlburgers.
 In 2015, Gips was nominated for an Emmy Award for Outstanding Unstructured Reality Program.
-He also executive produced TLC's Welcome to Myrtle Manor, Style Network's XOX Betsey Johnson and WE tv's Braxton Family Values.
+He also executive produced Welcome to Myrtle Manor, XOX Betsey Johnson, and Braxton Family Values.
 The first season of BFV was the #1 rated reality show on WE tv and the network ordered a 13-episode second season of the show after the third episode.
-Gips has directed, produced and written for ABC's Academy Awards Red Carpet show and was a consulting producer for the A&E hit show, Duck Dynasty.
+Gips has directed, produced and written for ABC's Academy Awards Red Carpet show and was a consulting producer for Duck Dynasty.

 Gips formed Unrealistic Ideas, a non-scripted production company with partners Mark Wahlberg and Stephen Levinson.
-Gips serves as president and has executive produced several projects through Unrealistic Ideas including the hit HBO true crime limited documentary series, McMIllions, Roku’s Run This City, HBO’s The Murders at Starved Rock, and HBO Max’s Wahl Street in which he also appears on camera.
-Gips was nominated for an Emmy Award for Outstanding Documentary Or Nonfiction Series for McMillions, a Critic’s Choice Real TV Award for Best Business Show for Wahl Street, an IDA Documentary Award for Best Short Form Series for Run This City and a News and Documentary Emmy Award for Outstanding Crime and Justice Documentary for Murders at Starved Rock.
+Gips serves as president and has executive produced several projects through Unrealistic Ideas, including McMIllions, Run This City, The Murders at Starved Rock, and Wahl Street, appearing on camera in the lattermost.
+Gips was nominated for an Emmy Award for Outstanding Documentary Or Nonfiction Series, for McMillions, a Critic's Choice Real TV Award for Best Business Show for Wahl Street, an IDA Documentary Award for Best Short Form Series for Run This City and a News and Documentary Emmy Award for Outstanding Crime and Justice Documentary for Murders at Starved Rock.